JeremyKulcsarDS/JeremyKulcsarDS/README.md

-### Hi there, I'm Jeremy 👋
+# Hi there, I'm Jeremy Kulcsar 👋

-👋 Hello there!
-I'm Jeremy Kulcsar, an AI Engineer currently based in Hong Kong, working for AIA and owning my own company, Diamond Hill.
-My expertise lies in the field of Generative AI and LLMs, but I also worked on projects related to quantitative finance and portfolio construction.
+Currently based in Hong Kong, I'm an AI Engineer in the field of insurance and wealth management.
+I work mainly on Generative AI / LLMs and quantitative investment strategies.

-## Education
+### Education
 - Bachelor's Degree of Applied Physics from Paris-Saclay University
 - Master's Degree in Computer Science from Ecole Centrale Paris
 - Master's Degree in Business Management from ESSEC Business School
+- MOOCs from MITx and other platforms on financial mathematics and algorithmic trading

-## Experience
+### Experience
-- Senior AI Engineer at AIA (Hong Kong)
+- Senior AI Engineer, AIA (Hong Kong)
 - Data Scientist, PwC (France)
-- Data Scientist, Deloitte (France)
+- Data Scientist, Deloitte Consulting (France)
 - Data Scientist, Credit Agricole CIB (France)

-## Freelance projects
+### Freelance projects
-- Data Engineering for a financial information company
+- Data Engineering and Visualisation for a financial information company (France)
-- Data center and OS update management for a Hong Kong governmental institution
+- Data center and OS version management for a Hong Kong governmental institution (Hong Kong)